FruitPunchSamurai1961/StockShinobi/README.md

 © It's My Cat Too, 2023

 ## Release Notes
 StockShinobi Version [1.0.0] Release Notes
+Release Date [11/20/2023]

+## Features
+* Search and visualize any stock on the market
+* Create and login to a personal account to gain access

+StockShinobi Version [1.0.1] Release Notes

 Release Date [11/28/2023]

-## Features:
+## New Features:
-* Create and login to a personal account to gain access
-* Search and visualize any stock on the market
 * Personalized news feed for each individual stock
 * View the daily top gainers, biggest losers, and most traded
 * The ability to write notes for a stock